Soul of the City

 Wildwood Water Wheel: A group of residents from Wildwood will turn garbage collected through their annual neighbourhood clean-up into a functional statue in their community garden.
 Grassroots group: Wildwood Community Association and local artists; Charitable partner: Friends of the Federation of Calgary Communities

 Dancing in the Street at the Inglewood Night Market: A group of residents from Inglewood & Ramsay will run their second-year of pop-up night markets that engaged the neighbourhood and helped the local businesses revive after losing so much foot traffic to the flood & flood recovery; the grant will support dancers and musicians to help market visitors and neighbours actively participate.
 Grassroots group: Find It!; Charitable partner: Calgary Reads

 Runners up: Recipients of a $5,000 Soul of the City Neighbour Grant

 Turnt Up Block Party: A group of youth will organize a big event at Shaw Millennium Park to introduced their peers to community volunteer opportunities.
 Grassroots group: Youth steering committee of charity Youth Central

 Growing & Rooting for Community: Residents of Midnapore & Sundance will expand their community garden to include a new open garden area where anyone can come help, without having to rent a garden plot.
 Grassroots group: Mid-Sun Community Association community garden; Charitable partner: Friends of the Federation of Calgary Communities

 Growing Acadia - Art & Garden Come Together: Residents of Acadia will celebrate year two of their garden with a mural painting event and community celebration.
 Grassroots group: Acadia Community Garden and Art Society; Charitable partner: Lutheran Church of our Saviour

-Stay tuned for more information coming soon on our upcoming Soul of the City event in June.
+Stay tuned for more information coming soon on our upcoming Soul of the City event.